ylaboratory/ALPINE/README.md

 adata.obsm["normalized_expression"]
 ```

-There are more usages of our model, please check the next section.
+There are additional applications for our model; please refer to the next section for more details.

 ## More usage, and analysis